Buniadpur

-Buniadpur is a City and a Municipality in North Bengal in the Dakshin Dinajpur district, West Bengal, India.
+Buniadpur is a city and a municipality in North Bengal in the Dakshin Dinajpur district, West Bengal, India.

 Geography

 Location

 The municipality is located at the coordinates 25.39°N 88.39°E. It is divided into 14 wards.

 In the map alongside, all places marked on the map are linked in the full screen version.

 Demographics

-Buniadpur Municipality has total population of 31964.
+Buniadpur Municipality has a total population of 31964.

 Administrator

-The first election results of 14 wards of Buniadpur Municipality has been declared.
-The ruling Trinamool Congress (TMC) has won 13 out of 14 wards.
+The first election results of the 14 wards of Buniadpur Municipality were declared.
+The ruling Trinamool Congress (TMC) won 13 out of 14 wards.
 Polling was held on 13 August 2017.
 The municipality is in Dakshin Dinajpur district of West Bengal.
 Civic elections took place for the first time in Buniadpur Municipality as the civic body was formed in 2014.
 Both the TMC and BJP contested polls in all the 14 wards, whereas the CPI(M) fielded candidates in 12 wards.
 86.89% of the voters exercised their franchise in the elections.
 Several incidents of violence and booth capturing were reported during the polling.